 Helping Families in Framingham & Greater Boston

-Karpenski & Schmelkin are dedicated to providing quality representation in child custody cases.
+Karpenski & Schmelkin are dedicated to providing quality and fierce representation in child custody cases.

 Divorce is a stressful change in the family dynamic, and no family member feels the upheaval more than a child.
 When children are involved in a divorce, you as a parent want what’s best for them.
 You want to minimize disruption while maximizing the amount of quality time you spend with your child(ren).
-At Karpenski & Schmelkin, Divorce and Family Law Attorneys, all of your questions about custody during the divorce process, maximize your time with your children and help you navigate any conflicts that may arise with your partner over custody issues will be answered.
+At Karpenski & Schmelkin, Divorce and Family Law Attorneys, we will answer all of your questions about custody during the divorce process, work to maximize your time with your children, and help you navigate any conflicts that may arise with your partner over custody issues will be answered.